ben-may3031/wazoku_test/readme.md

 # Wazoku data science backend developer test

 ## Description
 This repo contains a method for measuring the similarity of description text associated with pairs of idea objects in a collection of idea objects.
 A command is included that can be used to populate a database with ideas having associated description text that consists of terms randomly sampled from a given vocabulary.
 Also included is a script named `save_tfidf_weights.py` which is run manually and saves a collection of term frequency-inverse document frequency (TF-IDF) weights for the descriptions associated with ideas.
 For each idea, a weight is stored for each term appearing in the vocabulary (see TF-IDF algorithm section below).
 TF-IDF weights are intended to reflect how important a term is to a document in a collection of documents.
 To simplfy this assessment, no pre-processing of text occurs prior to evaluating TF-IDF weights.
 Finally, a script called `save_recommendations.py` is included which is also run manually and saves a similarity for each pair of idea descriptions.
 These similarities are the cosine similarities of the TF-IDF vectors associated with the idea description (see Cosine similarity algorithm section below).
+We label the object saved as a recommendation, since it contains the ids for the two ideas and the similarity of the their text FINISH!!!!

 ## TF-IDF algorithm